rust-lang/rust/CONTRIBUTING.md

 which includes important information about what platform you're on, what version of Rust you're using, etc.

-Sometimes, a backtrace is helpful, and so including that is nice.
+Sometimes a backtrace is helpful, and so including that is nice.
 To get a backtrace, set the `RUST_BACKTRACE` environment variable.
 The easiest way to do this is to invoke `rustc` like this: